vedant-murkute/github-search/README.md

-# Github Repo Search APP
+# Github Repo Search App

-A react to search for public repositories using Github REST API.
+A react application to search for public repositories using Github REST API.
 There is also a feature to sort the search results based on stars, score, watchers etc.

 Run the project using: